xinzhg/BlockingQueue/README.md

 # BlockingQueue
-Go implementation of a BlockingQueue
+Go implementation of a BlockingQueue for multi-goroutine